Bone Tumors and Soft Tissue Tumors

 Our surgeons are skilled and experienced in doing many types of procedures.
 These include:

-• Limb-sparing surgery, where surgeons remove the tumor and any bone and cartilage affected by it.
-This usually leaves the nerves, muscles and tendons around the area so that your child can keep their leg or arm.
+- Limb-sparing surgery, where surgeons remove the tumor and any bone and cartilage affected by it.
+This usually leaves the nerves, muscles and tendons around the area to preserve the leg or arm.
 This is also called limb salvage.
 Depending on where the tumor is, the surgeon may use a bone transplant (also known as a bone graft) or a metal implant, such as a special type of joint replacement, to replace the bone that was removed.
 Some of these joint replacements can be made longer to match a child’s or teen’s growth.

-• Amputation, where surgeons remove large parts of an arm or leg.
+- Amputation, where surgeons remove large parts of an arm or leg.
 Sometimes we amputate because of the size or location of the tumor.
 But sometimes patients choose it over other options.
 For many, this is best for disease control and for keeping active after they get better.
-After an amputation, we can fit your child with an artificial limb (prosthesis) and help them adjust to using it.
+After an amputation, we can fit an artificial limb (prosthesis) and help you adjust to using it.

 Radiation therapy uses a machine to send high-energy beams to destroy cancer cells and shrink tumors.
 Doctors aim the radiation at the place where they know or suspect there is cancer.

-The best radiation treatment for your child depends on their tumor.
+The best radiation treatment depends on the tumor.
 Our options include proton therapy, which may be better for tumors in places where side effects of treatment tend to be serious or lasting.
 We offer this treatment through our partner, Fred Hutchinson Cancer Center, which has the only proton therapy center in the Northwest.

 Learn more about Seattle Children’s Radiation Therapy Service.

-No matter which treatment your child has, they will have extensive physical therapy to improve their flexibility and mobility.
-This will help them return to their usual activities.
+No matter which treatment you have, extensive physical therapy can help improve flexibility and mobility and return to usual activities.
 The physical therapist (PT) uses play and exercise to help build strength and coordination and reduce pain.

-Some children may need crutches or other adaptive equipment after surgery.
-Our occupational therapists (OTs) help your child learn to use equipment.
-The OT can show your child new ways to do tasks of daily life, if needed.
+Some people may need crutches or other adaptive equipment after surgery.
+Our occupational therapists (OTs) help you learn to use equipment or a prosthesis.
+The OT can show you new ways to do tasks of daily life, if needed.

 Treating Cancerous Soft Tissue Tumors

-For a malignant soft tissue tumor (soft tissue sarcoma), treatment often depends on where the tumor is.
-Most children have surgery to remove the tumor, as well as and .
+Treatment often depends on where the tumor is.
+Most patients have surgery to remove the tumor, as well as and.
+We custom-make your treatment plan.

-The kinds of medicines and length of treatment depend on the type of cancer your child has.
-Researchers are studying new mixes of medicines to find the best mix for each type of disease.
+The kinds of medicines and length of treatment depend on the type of cancer.
+Researchers are studying new types and mixes of medicines to find the best for each type of disease.

-To check if the chemotherapy is working to shrink the tumor or slow its growth, we do regular physical exams and imaging studies.
+To check if the chemotherapy is working to shrink the tumor or slow its growth, we do regular physical exams and .

 Our patients receive chemotherapy at our hospital campus in Seattle.
 They may stay overnight in our Cancer and Blood Disorders Center – Inpatient or get treatment at our outpatient infusion unit without having to stay overnight.